Diffeomorphisms of discs and the second Weiss derivative of BTop(-): Automorphisms, self-embeddings, and mapping class groups

 Given a tangential structure $\theta\colon B\ra \BO(2n+1)$ and a $\theta$-structure $\ell\colon \tau_{V_g}\ra \theta^*\gamma_{2n+1}$ for $V_g$, we fix an identification $\tau_{V_g}|_{W_{g,1}}\cong \tau_{W_{g,1}}\oplus \varepsilon$ induced by a choice of an inwards pointing vector field where $\varepsilon$ is the trivial line bundle.
 Using this, we consider the maps

 of spaces of $\theta$-structures, where the horizontal maps are induced by restriction and are fibre sequences, and the vertical maps are induced by relaxing the boundary conditions, all of which obtained by restriction from $\ell$.
-Note that the bases of this fibration are equivalent to the space of $(1\text{-}\theta)$-structures on $W_{g,1}$ relative to $\partial W_{g,1}$ and $\half\partial W_{g,1}$ respectively for the tangential structure $(1\text{-}\theta)\colon B'\ra \BO(2n)$ given as the pullback of $\theta$ along $\BO(2n)\ra \BO(2n+1)$.
+Write $(1\text{-}\theta)\colon B'\ra \BO(2n)$ for the tangential structure given by the pullback of $\theta$ along $\BO(2n)\ra \BO(2n+1)$, so that a $(1\text{-}\theta)$-structure on a $2n$-dimensional vector bundle is simply a $\theta$-structure on its one-fold stabilisation.
+Then the bases of these fibrations are equivalent to the space of $(1\text{-}\theta)$-structures on $W_{g,1}$ relative to $\partial W_{g,1}$ and to $\half\partial W_{g,1}$ respectively.
 Both rows of \eqref{equ:diff-emb-comparison} act compatibly on this fibre sequence by precomposition with the derivative, so after passing to the subsets of components specified in \eqref{equ:restricted-components-ext-1} and \eqref{equ:restricted-components-ext-2}, we may form homotopy quotients to obtain a diagram of horizontal fibre sequences

 with fibres taken over the points induced by $\ell$.